djha-skin/roswell-sbcl.vim/README.md

 ## Wait, Vim's not picking up line numbers.

 That's unfortunately a known issue for most messages.
-However, some errors do have error messages, provided you add  the following to your `~/.roswell/init.lisp` as per this [SO answer](https://stackoverflow.com/questions/65328131/how-do-i-show-the-line-number-and-source-file-of-an-error-in-sbcl).
+However, some errors do have line numbers, provided you add  the following to your `~/.roswell/init.lisp` as per this [SO answer](https://stackoverflow.com/questions/65328131/how-do-i-show-the-line-number-and-source-file-of-an-error-in-sbcl).